 Another easy idea is to create a “Completed” sub-calendar.
 When a task is finished, the person in charge can add it or move it to the Completed calendar.
 All the notes, comments, and other information stays with the event, but everyone can see that it’s been completed already.

-There are two great ways to use Teamup to promote your community event.
+There are a few great ways to use Teamup to promote your community event.

 First, you can create a public-facing calendar.
 For complex events which take place over multiple days and have many options, this is a great way to share event information.
 You can customize event fields to provide just the right info, too.